-This is at last a vision that can unite a country and inspire the next generation of voters to fight for it.
+This is at last a vision that can unite a country and inspire this generation of voters to fight for it.

 In 1943, with the war in Europe still raging and many of Britain’s cities in ruins, a debate raged in Parliament and beyond as to the future direction of social policy.
 ‘The Beveridge Report’ had been published a year earlier and it had identified the “five giant evils” that stood in the way of post war reconstruction: squalor, ignorance, want, idleness, and disease.
 It called for a revolution in social policy, no more tinkering around the edges.